NGala540/FrequencyOfClaimsPrediction/README.md

 - use stratified spliting method for train-test datasets
 - use MLFlow package for results presentation
 - use cloud based service for model training
+- testing other ML algorithms for classification / regression problem
 - further hiperparameter tuning
 - implementing other balance methods for exogenous variable